maRT-sk/post_mgmt/readme.md

 - Python 3.10
 - install requirements.txt

-Create a virtual environment (.env does not have to be created) and install packages from requirements.txt.
+Create and activate a virtual environment (.env does not have to be created).
+Install packages from requirements.txt.

 ```
 pip install -r .\requirements.txt